Veydrin Open Data Standard

 export_date string (ISO 8601) req Timestamp of when this export was generated.
 Full datetime with timezone offset or Z suffix required.
 Example: "2026-03-09T14:22:00Z".

 export_mode enum req Anonymization mode governing how identifiers in this export are handled.
-Must be "anonymous" or "tracked".
+MUST be "anonymous" or "tracked".
 See §3.

 extensions object opt Namespace-keyed object for organization-specific fields.
 See §4.
-Consumers must ignore unrecognized extension namespaces.
+Consumers MUST ignore unrecognized extension namespaces.

 Domain fields.
 Domain specs (OHDS, OCEADS, etc.) add their own version field (e.g., ohds_version) and payload arrays or objects alongside these envelope fields.
-The VODS envelope fields must always be present; domain fields follow the domain spec's own requirements.
+The VODS envelope fields MUST always be present; domain fields follow the domain spec's own requirements.

 Minimal valid VODS envelope